bookofproofs/bookofproofs.github.io/_sources/history/20th-century/craik.md

 * In 1997 Elizabeth Craik was appointed as Professor of Classics at Kyoto University, Japan.
 * Alex Craik spent periods in Japan where he made many friends among the mathematicians, particularly the fluid dynamicist Hisashi Okamoto, and became interested in the history of Japanese mathematics.
 * Craik died at his home in St Andrews after a short illness, leukamia having been diagnosed in July 2019.
-* Craik's interests outside his mathematics and his family (including his four grandchildren Gregor, Stuart, Heather and Jamie) were music (and he played classical guitar to a high standard), travelling (especially in Greece) and enjoyment of his large house and garden.
 * After we both retired Alex would come to the Mathematical Institute, take the opportunity to talk to me about his latest research, often giving me a copy of one of his newly published papers, and would ask with interest about my latest MacTutor project.

 Born 25 August 1938, Brechin, Angus, Scotland.
 Died 17 November 2019, St Andrews, Fife, Scotland.